CryptozombiesHQ/cryptozombie-lessons/2/7-storage.md

     mySandwich.status = "Eaten!";
     // ...this will permanently change `sandwiches[_index]` on the blockchain.

-    // If you just want to modify a copy, you can use `meemory`:
+    // If you just want a copy, you can use `memory`:
     Sandwich memory anotherSandwich = sandwiches[_index + 1];
-    // ...in which case anotherSandwich will simply be a copy of the
+    // ...in which case `anotherSandwich` will simply be a copy of the
     // data in memory, and...
     anotherSandwich.status = "Eaten!";
     // ...will just modify the temporary variable and have no effect
     // on `sandwiches[_index + 1]`.
 But you can do this:
     sandwiches[_index + 1] = anotherSandwich;
-    // ...and now the changes are permanently stored back on the blockchain.
+    // ...if you want to copy the changes back into blockchain storage.
   }
 }
 ```

 Don't worry if you don't fully understand when to use which one yet — throughout this tutorial we'll tell you when to use `storage` and when to use `memory`, and the Solidity compiler will also give you warnings to let you know when you should be using one of these keywords.

+For now, it's enough to understand that there are cases where you'll need to explicitly declare `storage` or `memory`!

 # Put it to the test